 - Letters of recommendation (15%)

-- At least one letter of recommendation from a PhD programme faculty member (or School of Computer Engineering faculty member or another respected doctor), appraising the motivation, expertise and ability of the student and agreeing to supervise his or her thesis in the event of admission.
+- At least one letter of recommendation from a PhD programme faculty member (or a School of Computer Engineering faculty member), appraising the motivation, expertise and ability of the student and agreeing to supervise his or her thesis in the event of admission.
 Alternatively, the faculty member may email this undertaking to the programme coordinator.
 (10%)

 - Other letters of recommendation by respected researchers and professionals appraising the student are optional.
 (5%)